Sending emails to mailparser.io, what's the recommended way?

 - Tell the sender to directly send a copy to mailparser.io

-Which of the four methods to take depends entirely on your use-case.
-For example, if you use mailparser.io as an on-demand processing tool, forwarding each email by hand is a good solution.
+Choosing which of the four methods depends entirely on your use-case.
+For example, if you use mailparser.io as an on-demand processing tool, forwarding each email manually one by one is a good solution.
 You can also forward multiple messages as .eml file attachments to your inbox (read more here).

 Most of our users however use the second or the third method and have their workflow fully automated.

-If you have the ability to change the email settings directly at the source, sending an email from the source directly to mailparser.io is probably the fastest and most reliable option.
+If you have the ability to change the email settings directly at the source, sending an email from the source directly to your mailparser.io inbox is probably the fastest and most reliable option.

 In any case, we recommend that you have a copy of all emails somewhere outside of mailparser.io.
 We recommend this because mailparser.io is not meant to be a permanent data storage.
 We keep your emails and all associated data for only a certain time in our system.
 By default, the time span is set 30 days, you can choose a value between 5 minutes and 60 days (Enterprise customers can raise the limit up to 120 days).